 Understanding all the benefits wearing a school uniform lends to our school environment any student who is out of uniform will receive a phone call home to inform the parent and may be subjected to stay for detention.

-- Parents may also purchase the polo shirt from any available manufacturer; however, the school logo must be displayed.
+- Parents may also purchase the polo shirt from any available manufacture.

 - No designer emblems are permitted on the polo shirt.
-Needleheads is the only store in our community that will embroider the polo shirt with the school logo.
+Needleheads is the only store in our community that will embroider the polo shirt with the school logo if desired.

 - For navy blue or khaki pants/skirt/skort parents may shop at any school uniform store.